m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 On the other hand, I/O bound tasks prefer short timeslices.
 This allows I/O bound tasks to issue I/O requests as soon as possible, and as a result this keeps CPU and device utilization high and well improves user-perceived performance (remember wait times are low).

 ## Runqueue Data Structure
 The runqueue data structure is only logically a queue.
 It can be implemented as multiple queues or even a tree.
-What’s important is that the data structure is designed so that the scheduler can easily determine which task should be scheduled next.
+What's important is that the data structure is designed so that the scheduler can easily determine which task should be scheduled next.

 For example, if we want I/O and CPU bound tasks to have different timeslice values, we can either place I/O and CPU bound tasks in the same runqueue and have the scheduler check the type, or we can place them in separate runqueues.